ifarankhan/TDD-wordpress/readme.md

 The TDD plugin includes unit tests to ensure the functionality is working correctly.
 To run the tests, follow these steps:

 1. Navigate to the plugin directory: `cd TDD`
-2. Run the PHPUnit tests: `phpunit`
+2.  `npm run test` to run tests or you can directly Run the PHPUnit tests: `phpunit`

 Credits
 -------